 Plutchik and Geneva differ in the number of emotions and how they view emotions.
 Geneva presents all the emotions as equal, while Plutchik presents them as opposites.

-Level up your communication skills with The Definitive Guide to Reading Facial Microexpressions.
+You can explore this topic with The Definitive Guide to Reading Facial Microexpressions